wildfly/quickstart/log4j/README.md

 Applications must often depend on third-party libraries.
 By default, Java EE packages allow you to include dependencies in a deployable unit which can lead to uncontrolled growth of the deployable unit.
 This can be avoided by the use of container defined modules.
 A module is nothing more than a container managed binary dependency which is shared by all deployed applications.
 For more informatin on class loading and modules please refer to [Class Loading in AS7](https://docs.jboss.org/author/display/AS7/Class+Loading+in+AS7).

 This example is very simple.
-It declares dependency on Apache Log4j module which allows it to use a custom logging framework.
+It declares dependency on the Apache Log4j module which allows it to use a custom logging framework.
 This is achieved with a simple addition to the xml file: **src/main/webapp/WEB-INF/jboss-deployment-structure.xml**.
-For more information about this file please refer to [JBoss Deployment Structure File](https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile).
+For more information about this file please refer to <https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile> or the product documentation.

 System requirements